 Click here for a list of available accommodation along the trail

 There are shops and restaurants along the trail where you can eat or buy food.
 With a camping stove and a thermos filled with hot water you get some more freedom though.
 Also bring a bottle with fresh water with you, that you can fill up again along the way.
 Both water from the St. Olav springs and running water (streams and rivers) are fine to drink.
 Don’t forget a sitting mat for your breaks.

-Footwear is always important of course, but it is particularly so when you intend to walk something as long as the St. Olavsleden trail.
-Choose boots that you have already used for a while, and if you’re going to be carrying a heavy rucksack, it’s a good idea to wear hiking boots with a higher ankle for extra support and perhaps bring a pair of sandals for the evening is a wonderful feeling.
+Footwear is always important, but it is more to consider when you intend to walk St. Olavsleden.
+Choose boots that you have already used for a while, and if you’re going to carry a heavy rucksack, it’s good to wear hiking boots with a higher ankle for extra support and perhaps bring a pair of sandals to change into in the evening.